 Lesson 1.
 Setting up a Workspace in Adobe Illustrator CC Specifically for Pattern Making

-Adobe Illustrator (AI) can be a very intimidating platform, especially when it displays all the bells and whistles!
-In this tutorial, we show you which tools are important, where to find them, how to add them to your workspace, how to remove tools that you don’t need, and finally, how to save the workspace so you can use it each and every time you draft patterns using Adobe Illustrator.
+Adobe Illustrator (Ai) can be a very intimidating platform, especially when it displays all the bells and whistles!
+In this digital pattern making tutorial, we show you which tools are important, where to find them, how to add them to your workspace, how to remove tools that you don’t need, and finally, how to save the workspace so you can use it each and every time you draft patterns using Adobe Illustrator CC.

-ow that we have set up our workspace and added the important tools for pattern making, we’re ready to start learning how to use those tools!
-In this tutorial, we show you how to open the Cutting Table in Adobe Illustrator.
+Now that we have set up our workspace and added the important tools for digital pattern making, we’re ready to start learning how to use those tools!
+In this tutorial, we show you how to open the Cutting Table in Adobe Illustrator CC.

-Like manual paper pattern making, the ruler is possibly the most important tool in your arsenal.
-Having the ability to measure straight and curved lines, and marking points on those lines is a fundamental part of pattern cutting.
+Like manual pattern making (on paper), the ruler is possibly the most important tool in your arsenal.
+Having the ability to measure straight and curved lines, and marking points on those lines is a fundamental part of pattern making.
 It’s the same for digital pattern making, although the tools we use are slightly different.
-In this tutorial, we show you which tools we use to do this and how to use them effectively.
+In this digital pattern making tutorial, we show you which tools we use to do this and how to use them effectively.